 3) Spit in Your Face

 Yes, I know this sounds so very rude.
-And especially now when masks are a total must as a protection against Covid-19, this practice must stop.
+And especially after the masks we wore for protection against Covid-19, this practice must stop.
 But before fears of killer viruses, spitting in the face of beauty was a sure way to keep bad vibes away.
 It’s like telling the Dark Forces: “Hey, don’t look here.
 It’s so ugly, it’s not worth dropping by.”
 Very similar to what the ancient Greeks did if they wanted to hide a divine creature (or love child of Zeus), from say, his wife the goddess Hera (the most jealous of the 12 Greek gods).
 They simply hid it in the strangest of places where she wouldn’t bother to look.

 That said, it’s unbelievable how many Greek babies have endured endless spitting from grandparents, aunts and uncles, godparents, priests during their Christening (“vaftisia”).
 The Greek spitting sessions involve saying the words “ftou sou” or “ftou-ftou” much in the same “skorda – skorda” fashion.

-I think it’s safe to say that we can still utter the spell under the mask.
+I think it’s safe to say that we can still utter the spell even when wearing a mask (if you still do so).
 And just to be on the safe side, you can “ftou” yourself in the mirror before heading off to that special rendezvous or party.

 And for double the power, you can always combine the “ftou” and “skorda” solution.

 Escape to Greece with The Greek Vibe monthly Newsletter!